TanStack/virtual/docs/api/virtualizer.md

 measureElement: (el: TItemElement | null) => void
 ```

 Measures the element using your configured `measureElement` virtualizer option.
-You are repsonsible for calling this in your virtualizer markup when the component is rendered (eg. using something like React's ref callback prop) also adding `data-index`
+You are responsible for calling this in your virtualizer markup when the component is rendered (eg. using something like React's ref callback prop) also adding `data-index`

 ```tsx
  <div